ZackarySantana/Attach-Personal/README.md

 ### Fly

-Make sure to install [Fly.io](https://fly.io) and [Docker](https://www.docker.com/), and then run `fly launch`.
+Make sure to install [Fly.io](https://fly.io) and [Docker](https://www.docker.com/).
+You'll need to setup Fly by following their [docs](https://fly.io/docs/speedrun/), and then run `fly launch`.
 You should select yes to copy the existing fly.toml (configuration file) to this project, and give it any name you want!

 ### Locally